-Jacket: The blue fleece jackets with the OTA embroidery is the only jacket permitted while in the OTA uniform.
+Jacket: The official blue jackets with the OTA embroidery are the only jacket permitted while in the OTA uniform.

 Hair: Hair should be neat, clean and away from the face.
 Long hair should be tied back with an inconspicuous holder.
 Hair must not come in contact with the front of the uniform or with patients.
-Men: Face must be clean shaven or well-groomed if a beard is worn.
+Face must be clean shaven and well-groomed.